 Someone in your family lives out here and the birthday is today or tomorrow.
 You are in Brisbane or Melbourne or further, and there is no gift shop within 4 km of their front door.
 Gordonvale is the nearest town with anything resembling retail.
 The flowers or hamper are doing the work your distance will not let you do in person.

-I processed a number of birthday orders to sugarcane towns across the network.
+I processed a few thousand birthday orders to sugarcane towns across the network.
 The call that sticks with me was a man in Perth ordering for his mother's 80th in a town north of Bundaberg.
 He had the place name but no street address.
 The florist knew the family.
 Drove straight there, no map.

 Aloomba has that feel.
 Ninety-one kids at the school, a community hall that seats 80, and a park named after one of the founding Italian families.
 On 20 April 1916, a WWI recruitment march called the Cane Beetles March passed through town on its way north.
 Four men started at Mooliba and picked up recruits as they walked through Aloomba, Gordonvale, and Edmonton to Cairns.
 Twenty-nine by the time they arrived.
 The name came from the idea that the troops would eat through the enemy the way cane beetles eat through sugarcane.
 The town has been tight like that for over a century.
 The florist covering this run probably knows the names on half the mailboxes.
 If they do not, a description of the gate gets them there faster than a pin on Google Maps.